jtsteinbach/sandbox/README.md

 Stated plainly, because a tool that hides its edges isn't trustworthy:

 - **No live remotes yet.** Moving a repository between machines today is done with encrypted `.sbox` archives (`sb pack` / `sb unpack`, Section 10), which is deliberate and secure but manual.
 Continuous *sync* — designed journal-first, so the tamper-evidence story extends across machines rather than being bolted on — is the top roadmap item.
-- **`pack`/`unpack` need network access** to fetch the vox encryption module at run time (the trade for keeping sb itself crypto-free).
-Every other command works fully offline.
 - **No symlink tracking** (skipped with a note).
 - **Whole-file storage.** zlib-compressed but not delta-compressed; fine for code and documents, heavy for huge frequently-changing binaries.
 - **Conservative merges.** Adjacent-line edits and same-point insertions conflict rather than merge; and conflicts are resolved by reconciling on a branch, not via in-worktree conflict markers with a merge-in-progress state (an explicit simplicity trade — sb never leaves your worktree in a special mode).